Table of Contents

 - Latency: Long distances between network devices or multiple network hops can increase the likelihood of packet loss.

 - Quality of service (QoS) settings: QoS settings may prioritize certain types of network traffic over others, leading to packet loss for less important traffic.
+For example, implementing QoS for VoIP to limit packet loss for VoIP applications.

 Note that, not all packet loss is avoidable, and some level of packet loss is to be expected with packet-based communication over a network.
 However, it’s important for network administrators to measure packet loss, and identify and address the underlying causes of packet loss to minimize its impact on network performance and user experience.